History of Christianity in the United States: Virginia

-The Church of England was legally established in the Colony of Virginia in 1619, and authorities in England sent in 22 Anglican clergyman by 1624.
-In practice, establishment meant that local taxes were funneled through the local parish to handle the needs of local government, such as roads and poor relief, in addition to the salary of the minister.
-There never was a bishop in colonial Virginia, and in practice the local vestry consisting of laymen controlled the parish.
+The Church of England was legally established in the Colony of Virginia in 1619, and authorities in England sent 22 Anglican clergyman by 1624.
+In practice, establishment meant that local taxes were funneled through the local parish to handle the needs of local government, such as roads and relief for the poor, in addition to the salary of the minister.
+There was no bishop in colonial Virginia, and in practice the local vestry, consisting of laymen, controlled the parish.

 As in England, the parish became a unit of local importance.
 It was led spiritually by a rector and governed by a vestry – a committee of members who were generally respected in the community.
 A typical parish contained three or four churches, as the parish churches needed to be close enough for people to travel to worship services, where attendance was expected of everyone.
 Parishes typically had a church farm (or "glebe") to help support it financially.

 The colonists were typically inattentive, uninterested, and bored during church services, according to the ministers, who complained that the people were sleeping, whispering, ogling the fashionably dressed women, walking about and coming and going, or at best looking out the windows or staring blankly into space.
 There were too few ministers for the widely scattered population, so ministers encouraged parishioners to become devout at home, using the Book of Common Prayer for private prayer and devotion (rather than the Bible).
 This allowed devout Anglicans to lead an active and sincere religious life apart from the unsatisfactory formal church services.
 The stress on personal piety opened the way for the First Great Awakening, which pulled people away from the established church.